JuliaBerry/juliaberry.github.io/index.md

 at the Julia REPL.

 # Packages
 The JuliaBerry org provides several Raspberry Pi-specific packages:

 * [PiGPIO.jl](https://github.com/JuliaBerry/PiGPIO.jl): managing external hardware using GPIO pins.
 * [PiCraft.jl](https://github.com/JuliaBerry/PiCraft.jl): manipulating Minecraft on the Raspberry Pi from Julia
 * [SenseHat.jl](https://github.com/JuliaBerry/SenseHat.jl): interacting with the [Sense HAT](https://www.raspberrypi.org/products/sense-hat/).

-# Getting Started
+# Getting Started with Julia

-To get started with Julia, please follow the link [here](https://julialang.org/learning/) to start learning!
+If you are new to Julia, welcome!
+We recommend heading over to [julialand.org/learning](https://julialang.org/learning/) to get started.

 # Questions/issues
 We do not have a dedicated mailing list, however questions can be posted to the [Julia Discourse](https://discourse.julialang.org).

 Issues should be filed with the relevant packages on Github: if in doubt which package is appropriate, please ask on Discourse.